 Motion Graphics and Video Editing

 A related field to motion graphics is video editing, which is more of a technical art than it is a creative design field, but the two use enough overlapping tools that they are both comparable job titles.
-Video Editors will combine and manipulate disparate video files to create a coherent final product that is ready for distribution.
-They will often work alongside Motion Graphics Artists to add effects to a video file in post-production and they will also make heavy use of software applications like Adobe After Effects and Adobe Premiere Pro.
+Video Editors combine and manipulate disparate video files to create a coherent final product that is ready for distribution.
+They often work alongside Motion Graphics Artists to add effects to a video file in post-production and also make heavy use of software applications like Adobe After Effects and Adobe Premiere Pro.

 User Experience Design